-Overall objective: to bring electoral legislation fully into line with international standards and to improve the functioning of electoral processes and institutions through assistance provided by the Venice Commission.

-- 1. electoral legislation and practice be reviewed and brought into line with international electoral standards; - 2. technical assistance is provided to the bodies in charge of electoral disputes; - 3. capacity-building support is provided to the electoral management bodies; - 4.
-Moroccan officials participate in the network of electoral management bodies.

-Partners: Ministry of Interior, Ministry of Justice and Freedoms, governmental bodies, National Human Rights Council and other electoral management bodies, political parties, bodies in charge of electoral disputes, Venice Commission, PACE, CoE Congress of Local and Regional Authorities.
+Overall objective To bring electoral legislation fully into line with international standards and to improve the functioning of electoral processes and institutions through assistance provided by the Venice Commission Expected results electoral legislation and practice be reviewed and brought into line with international electoral standards; technical assistance is provided to the bodies in charge of electoral disputes; capacity-building support is provided to the electoral management bodies; Moroccan officials participate in the network of electoral management bodies.
+Partners Ministry of Interior, Ministry of Justice and Freedoms, governmental bodies, National Human Rights Council and other electoral management bodies, political parties, bodies in charge of electoral disputes, Venice Commission, PACE, CoE Congress of Local and Regional Authorities.

-3.4.
 Political parties